alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle exec rake
 ```

-We have a database, but no where for the database to store data!
+We have a database, but nowhere for the database to store data!

 *   Create a volume to persist to for the data: